cossacklabs/product-docs/themis/regulations/apple-crypto-regulations.md

 and [BIS guidelines](https://bis.doc.gov/index.php/policy-guidance/encryption/1-encryption-items-not-subject-to-the-ear)
 (you might need to use a VPN to access it).

-# US crypto export regulations for Themis when submitting to Google Play
+## Submitting apps to Google Play

 If your application uses Themis and you want to submit it to the Google Play, you are required to do the following:

-1. Send an annual (year-end) self-classification report to the US government to comply with the [encryption export regulations](https://developer.apple.com/documentation/security/complying_with_encryption_export_regulations).
+ 1. Send an annual (year-end) self-classification report to the US government to comply with the encryption export regulations.

 Read more in the [Google Play guidelines](https://support.google.com/googleplay/android-developer/answer/113770?hl=en).